 A business plan is a document describing all facets of your business and can be used to determine many business aspects, like your product strategy, marketing plan, and your financial resources.

 Think of your business plan as a blueprint for how you’re going to start, run, and then grow your business.
 It’s a place to take a good hard look at what it’s going to take to build a successful enterprise — everything from an analysis of your competition to how you’re going to fund your growth.

-When it comes to creating a business plan, there’s not necessarily a one-size-fits-all approach.
-So if you’re new to this, it might be worth taking a class on how to write a business plan (you’re sure to find one at your local community college, or even online) or consulting with an advisor.
+When it comes to writing a business plan, there’s not necessarily a one-size-fits-all approach.
+So if you’re new to this, it might be worth taking a class on how to write a business plan (you’re sure to find one at your local community college or even online) or consulting with an advisor.

 A system that grows with your business.